Takashi Koshimoto: Professional career

 Koshimoto made his debut in November 1992.
 In 1996, he won the Japanese featherweight title, which he defended 6 times before returning.

 In January, 2001, he challenged Freddie Norwood for the WBA featherweight title, but lost by 9th-round TKO.
 This was his first professional loss.
 Later that year, he won the OPBF featherweight title, which he defended 7 times before returning.

 Koshimoto got his second world title shot on January 29, 2006, fighting WBC featherweight champion Injin Chi.
 He won by 12-round decision, becoming the oldest Japanese boxer to win a world title, at 35 years of age.
 Koshimoto was paid almost nothing for the fight, since his gym had funded all the money needed for the title match.

 On July 30, 2006, he fought WBC Youth Champion Rodolfo López for his first defense, losing by 7th-round TKO.
 Koshimoto was hospitalized after the fight, and promptly announced his retirement.
 His record was 39-2-2 (17KOs).

+Professional boxing record

 Post retirement

 His father and trainer, Hidetake Koshimoto, was head of the Fukuoka Boxing Gym, and he replaced his father after his retirement.
 He currently trains aspiring boxers at the gym.